equaeghe/mcohconstraints/README.md

 mcohconstraints
 ===============

-Matlab/Octave functions for generating coherence and avoiding sure loss constraints for lower previsions
+Matlab/Octave functions for generating coherence and avoiding sure loss constraints for lower previsions and for calculating downward corrections of incoherent lower previsions

 License: